BastienCagna/MRI-Design-Optimizer/README.md

 # MRI-Design-Optimizer

-This framework (will) provides a pipeline that compute the more efficient design of a brain MRI experiment.
+This framework (will) provides a pipeline that compute the more efficient design of a brain MRI experiment using randomly generated designs.

 ## Motivations
 This project is developped to improve the results obtained with MRI experimentation at the [INT (Institut des Neurosciences de la Timone)](http://www.int.univ-amu.fr/).
-Algothims used here are based on the works of K.J Frinston & al. (1999):
+Algorithms used here are based on the works of K.J Frinston & al. (1999):
-Stochastic Designs in Event-Related fMRI and the article of Hanson (2015) on Design Efficiency.
+Stochastic Designs in Event-Related fMRI and the article of Rik Hanson on Design Efficiency.

 ## Progress

 The project is new and not finished at all.
 Experimentation on an audio stimulation study is currently in progress.
+Some new parts have been added to the project concerning fMRI data analysis (GLM directory).

-## The pipeline
+## The Optimizer Pipeline
 The process is divided in five different parts:

 1. Create the parameters file